20steps/autotables-bundle/README.md

 * trans_scope: Default scope for autotables related translations.

 * frontend_framework: Frontend framework to be used for rendering.
-Currently the values "standard" and "bootstrap3" are supported.
+Currently the values "jquery-ui" (the default) and "bootstrap3" are supported.

 ```
 twentysteps_auto_tables: